dbenesh82/clc_generalism/README.md

 ## Costs of generalism

 At the parasite stage level, we assessed tradeoffs between generalism and two life history traits, growth and development time.
-We found that parasite stages that spend less time developing and grow less in their host tended to infect a more taxonomically broad set of hosts.
+The analyses are [here](analyses/tradeoffs_w_growth/growth_TO_host_range.md) and [here](analyses/tradeoffs_w_growth/growth_TO_tax_dissim.md) We found that parasite stages that spend less time developing and grow less in their host tended to infect a more taxonomically broad set of hosts.
 This is consistent with a tradeoff between generalism and parasite growth.

 ![](figs/Fig5_comb.png)